 Apply Snakeroot Extract

-According to a 2008 study, routinely applying snakeroot to fungal-infected toenails can prove beneficial over a three-month period.
+According to a 2008 study, routinely applying snakeroot to toenails can help clear fungal infection.

 “The study suggested that applying snakeroot extract on the affected toenails every third day for the first month, twice a week for the second month, and once a week for the third month can be just as effective as the prescription antifungal medicine ciclopirox,” Hayag explains.
 “This antifungal plant can be found online and is relatively inexpensive.”